 Legal Aspect of Divorce: It is just as important that you become as knowledgeable as you can regarding the legal aspect of divorce before you enter the process.
-Be particularly careful when considering the following: legal decision making, child support, spousal support, division of marital assets, etc. If you are aware of your basic legal rights, you will feel much more comfortable throughout the entire process, which will result in a decrease in the level of stress you will need to cope with to move on.
+Be particularly careful when considering the following: legal decision making, child support, spousal support, the division of marital assets and debts, etc. If you are aware of your basic legal rights, you will feel much more comfortable throughout the entire process, which will result in a decrease in the level of stress you will need to cope with to move on.

 Emotional Aspect of Divorce: If you are in the early stages or are only considering divorce as one of many options, you may not quite believe those who say divorce is the most stressful thing many people will ever go through.
-If you are in the middle of the process, you do not need to be advised of the high stress levels associated with a divorce because you are already aware.
-Don’t let it blind side you.
+If you are in the middle of the process, you do not need to be advised of the high-stress levels associated with a divorce because you are already aware.
+Don’t let it blindside you.
 Prepare early for the onset of unanticipated stress levels.
 Many clients will go so far as to say they didn’t know what stress was until they got divorced.
 Some of them even cited “stress” as the reason for getting divorced in the first place.
 They turned to divorce to escape the stressful situation their marriage had become only to find themselves under much more stress because they had not prepared for additional stress during the divorce process.
 No matter how stressful your marriage may have been, your divorce will likely be even more stressful.
 It is good to be aware of that fact and to take steps to be ready to deal with it on a healthy level.
 Practice good coping mechanisms now, so you will be ready when you need them.

 Call our experienced Scottsdale Arizona divorce attorneys at Hildebrand Law, PC at (480)305-8300 if you have questions about coping with divorce in Arizona.